soulwing/prospecto/README.md

 This will build Prospecto and will run it's JAX-RS demo module `prospecto-demo-jaxrs` in a Wildfly container.
-After the demo is running you can use `curl` to access its resources.
+After the demo is running you can use `rc` to access its resources.

 ```
-curl -H "Accept: application/json" http://localhost:8080/prospecto-demo/api/leagues
+rc get /prospecto-demo/api
 ```

 This should produce some JSON.

-If you look carefully at the data returned by `curl` you'll see that it contains some `href` elements for other resources.
-For example, `/api/leagues/2`.
+If you look carefully at the data returned by `rc` you'll see that it contains some `href` elements for other resources.
+For example, `/prospecto-demo/api/leagues` and `/prospecto-demo/api/contacts`.
+Any time you see an `href` element in a response from the demo, you can use the absolute path it specifies to interact with another demo resource.
-If you append this path to the base URL for the application, you can fetch the corresponding resource.
 For example:

 ```
-curl -H "Accept: application/json" http://localhost:8080/prospecto-demo/api/leagues/2
+rc get /prospecto-demo/api/leagues
 ```

 Prospecto has built-in support for producing views using JSON or XML.
 You can ask for XML instead of JSON as follows.

 ```
-curl -H "Accept: application/xml" http://localhost:8080/prospecto-demo/api/leagues
+rc -xml get /prospecto-demo/api/leagues
 ```